 - Use raw honey instead of other sweeteners like sugar, brown sugar, maple syrup.

-- Use oils in small amounts only even the best oil if overused, will aggravate pitta.
+- Use oils in small amounts only even the best oil if overused will aggravate pitta.

-- Strong spices like pepper, paprika, garlic, basil, cloves, fennel, mustard, turmeric, cumin, ginger, cardamom, cinnamon, coriander, black pepper will stimulate digestion, improve appetite, clears sinuses, stimulates blood circulation which is very helpful for balancing kapha.
+- Strong spices like pepper, paprika, garlic, basil, cloves, fennel, mustard, turmeric, cumin, ginger, cardamom, cinnamon, coriander, black pepper will stimulate digestion, improve appetite, clears sinuses, stimulates blood circulation which is very helpful for balancing Kapha.

 The principles of Ayurveda and Ayurvedic medicine are solid and timeless.
 According to Ayurveda you can yourself cure/prevent 80% of the diseases in your body, that too in your home.
 Just by knowing your body’s basic tendencies and making wise decisions about what you eat and making some lifestyle changes you can stay healthy without ever going to a Doctor.
-Only for the remaining 20% of the diseases you will require assistance of a Doctor.
+Only for the remaining 20% of the diseases, you will require the assistance of a Doctor.
 These include major diseases like cancer, heart attack, surgeries and accidents.
-So be in harmony with your mind and body by following guidelines given by Ayurveda and always remain healthy.
+So, be in harmony with your mind and body by following guidelines given by Ayurveda and always remain healthy.

 If you want to get notifications about our new posts on Ayurveda, Spirituality, Yoga, Healthy Living, Tips, etc. :

 - ‘Like’ our Facebook Page by visiting here – Wholesome Ayurveda .